 - Write a blog post and embed both video and audio formats.
 Google will be able to read the Title, Description, and tags that accompany the video and audio files.
 But it won’t know much about the content unless you write a blog post.
 Your blog post with embedded video and audio formats gets search engines more text to index about each episode.

 For now, we’re just using bullet point benefits-focused notes.
-We’ll be adding full text transcripts at some point to help provide more valuable, indexable content.
-A transcript can be useful both for the blog post itself and the YouTube Description field and CC (Closed Captioning) feature.
+We’ll be adding full-text transcripts at some point to help provide more valuable, indexable content.
+A transcript can be useful for the blog post, the YouTube Description field, and the CC (Closed Captioning) feature.

 - Comparing Podcast vs. YouTube for an IaaS, SaaS, or Fintech Company

 - Growing Your Technology Startup with Podcasting and Webinars